oxford-pharmacoepi/MegaStudy/IncidencePrevalence Code/README.md

 You only need to interact with the file CodeToRun.R Please fill in all the necessary information according to your situation.

-If you have different drug_type_concept_id in your data (https://ohdsi.github.io/CommonDataModel/cdm54.html#DRUG_EXPOSURE) you can amend the code in
+However, if you have different drug_type_concept_id in your data (https://ohdsi.github.io/CommonDataModel/cdm54.html#DRUG_EXPOSURE) you can amend the code in line 35 - 40 in RunIncidencePrevalence.R to filter for your CDM Name and drug type you wish to use.

 ## Issues